CrowdStrike/terraform-provider-crowdstrike/docs/resources/it_automation_scheduled_task.md

 - `day_of_week` (String) Day of week for `Weekly` frequency.
 One of `Monday`, `Tuesday`, `Wednesday`, `Thursday`, `Friday`, `Saturday`, `Sunday`.
 Required when `frequency = "Weekly"`.
 Not allowed for other frequencies.
 - `end_time` (String) RFC3339 timestamp when the schedule stops running.
 - `interval` (Number) Run interval.
 Required when `frequency = "Minutes"` (range 60-10080, in minutes) or `frequency = "Hourly"` (range 1-168, in hours).
 Not allowed for other frequencies.
 Meaning depends on `frequency`.
+- `start_time` (String) RFC3339 timestamp for when the schedule first runs.
+Required when creating or modifying a schedule.
+Existing imported schedules may omit this value when the API does not return it.
+The timezone offset embedded in this value determines the local timezone for recurring runs.

 <a id="nestedatt--trigger_condition"></a>